 Inclusions:

-Next, head for the green zone that is AlUla oasis, why not enjoy a cup of coffee at The Pink Camel, situated beautifully amid the date farms.
+Next, head for the green zone that is AlUla oasis and enjoy lunch at a nearby restaurant, situated beautifully amid the date farms.
 Take a stroll where lush palm trees sway gently and the smell of citrus fills the fresh air, adding to the oasis-feeling that AlUla still retains.
 Follow the winding, shaded Oasis Heritage Trail through the orange grove, hear birds and imagine how the nomads of the past found water and refuge from the desert here.

 Exit the lush oasis at AlJadeeda, an area known also as ‘Art City’ which has a colorful vibe with street art and art exhibits spread out in its walking streets.
 Continue exploring AlUla historic city, often called ‘the Old Town,’ a charismatic place that once sat at the crossroads of the Silk Road and the Incense Route, and that rewards a leisurely stroll.
 Recent renovations have turned it into a magical mix of ancient alleys and trendy restaurants and upmarket souvenirs shops.